 One of the key actions contained within the Workplace Gender Equity Strategy 2018-2022 is to “increase participation, visibility and profile of Leadership Development for Women (LDW) and Senior Women’s Forum (SWF)” and the measure of success being “compile list of mentors available in the University, and ensure list of mentors is easily accessible to staff to access informal and formal mentoring”.
-The list will be updated regularly and can be accessed here.
+The list is currently being revised.

 The panel was moderated by Associate Professor Cate Thomas, and consisted of Carli Kulmar (Lecturer in Law, Faculty of Business, Justice and Behavioural Sciences), Annabel Matheson (Senior Lecturer, School of Nursing, Midwifery and Indigenous Health) and Associate Professor Kogi Naidoo (Director Learning Academy, Division of Learning and Teaching).